W-Floyd/solus-deepin/README.md

 ### Updates

+*2018-05-05.3* - Finally updated and rebuilt all my packages, now to upgrade my system, and then I'll try for a reboot.
+All of that can wait for tomorrow.

+***

 *2018-05-05.2* - Things are nearly done in this round of upgrades.
 Would have been a lot quicker if I had better internet...
 Oh well.

 As explaination, I'm without any fixed line internet, have to use mobile for now.
 I get 2GB/month, with about 15KB/s unlimited thereafter.
 Well, you can see why it takes a while.
 Hopefully, I'll be getting internet shared across from neighbors soon enough.